 Chef Matt Manning offers hands-on cooking courses and wine master classes at a private venue above his restaurant Grub & Vine.
 A great introduction to local food, wine and people.

 Lead by local foodie favourite, Zainie Smith, who opened the first Cape Malay restaurant in Cape Town, and expertly guides to the best local spice shops, gives an introduction to the history and culture of this particular Cape Town ‘hood as well as heads a hands-on cooking class (strongly supported by her son Zayed and his wife).

-Which surprised me positively with striking, edgy and, I imagine, commercial art as well as a great vibe!
+Keeps surprising me with striking, edgy and, I imagine, commercial art as well as a great vibe!

 Mobile Phone Photography Workshop

 With Trevor Samson, a talented, experienced and inspiring photographer based in the quaint, very charming, seaside village Kalk Bay.

 James Fernie’s philanthropic cultural tours which let you interact with the locals in three or four community projects in Cape Town’s largest township, Khayelitsha (an area where you should definitely not venture without a local guide).

 The awe-inspiring museum collects, preserves, researches, and exhibits 21st century art from Africa and its diaspora.